uidaholib/mainstreetvideo_source/pages/horror.md

 {% include feature/youtube-embed.html youtubeid="n3c_1oNwoJk" start="1844" end=1967 %}

-For a sense of what that process might have entailed, [Scarecrow Video in Seattle recently fundraised $200,000](https://scarecrowvideo.org/donate){:target='_blank'} to update their website and store infrastructure, allowing for more robust searchability of their collection, recommendations, and real-time inventory updates.
+For a sense of what that process might have entailed, [Scarecrow Video in Seattle recently fundraised $200,000](https://scarecrowvideo.org/donate){:target='_blank' rel='noopener'} to update their website and store infrastructure, allowing for more robust searchability of their collection, recommendations, and real-time inventory updates.
 [Kate Barr]({{ '/items/mainstreet016.html' | relative_url }}) says, "If we're going to be serious about continuing to exist into the 21st century, then {% include feature/youtube-clip-modal.html text="we need to be able to interact in a 21st century kind of way" objectid="mainstreet016" start="284" %}.

 The switch to a cooperative structure introduced some new challenges as well.
 The board, while incredibly dedicated and hardworking, were also all volunteers, and many were having to run their own businesses on top of their co-op duties.
 A large portion of the customer-owners who pledged to pay their ownership fee in installments stopped paying before they met the necessary $200, meaning that {% include feature/youtube-clip-modal.html text="the store didn’t have the funds they had anticipated" objectid="mainstreet019" start="918" %}.